akikoo/one-web-boilerplate/README.md

 will obviously be the generated ones, rewritten on each save or build.

 New stylesheets you create should probably be placed in /webroot/assets/scss/modules.
-Remember to add @import rules for any new styles in styles-mq.scss and styles-nomq.scss.
+Remember to add @import rules for any new styles in main.scss and main-ie.scss.
 After the base styles, the order in which the module stylesheets are included should't matter (you write your styles carefully, right?)
 The idea is that module styles inherit only from base rules, not from other modules.